 Hmm, I don’t know if religions are Mark.
 You are not an athesit.

 (I AM A RELIGION WORSHIP ME.
-Arckon identifies the misspelled “athesit” as a thing rather than a person, so he refuses to believe that the user is some sort of object.)
+Arckon identifies the misspelled “athesit” as a thing rather than a person, hence he refuses to believe that the user is some sort of object)

 17. Who invented the telephone?